-The authors would like to thank Mustafa Karabi3ici (İzmir Biomedicine and Genome Center, İzmir, Turkey), for his helpful comments on E-selectin polymorphisms; E-SELECTIN S128R IN BREAST CANCER

-Günay Karataş and Serdar Kasakyan (Duzen Laboratories Group, Istanbul, Turkey), for their assistance in operating the Bio-Rad Laboratories (Hercules, CA, USA) instrument and the Qiagility robotic system (Qiagen GmbH), respectively.
-Finally, we would like to thank Dr. Erdal Cosgun and Dr. Kimberly Cannady (Medical University of South Carolina Charleston, Charleston, SC, USA) for reviewing the statistical analysis and critical review of the manuscript.
-The authors declare that they all participated in the design, execution, and analyses of the study, and that they approved the final version of the manuscript.
+The authors would like to thank Mustafa Karabiçici for his helpful comments on E-selectin polymorphisms and Günay Karataş and Serdar Kasakyan for their assistance in operating the Biorad instrument and the Qiagility robotic system in, respectively.
+Finally, we would like to thank Dr. Erdal Cosgun and Dr. Kimberly Cannady (Medical University of South Carolina Charleston, South Carolina, USA) for reviewing statistical analysis and critical review of the manuscript.